SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Spectroscopic Analysis

 \section{Spectroscopic Analysis}

-We present 19 spectra that were taken between $t=-14$d and $t=62$d in figures~\ref{fig:spec_sequence_1}, \ref{fig:spec_sequence_2}, and \ref{fig:nir_series}.
-The earliest spectrum ($-14$d) is dominated by a blue continuum with a \CIV{} emission feature at $5805~\mathrm{\AA}$ and \ion{N}{3} at $4638~\mathrm{\AA}$. \cite{irani2022} presents multiple spectra with a higher signal-to-noise ratio at this phase, identifying the same emission features in addition to strong \ion{O}{3}, \ion{O}{4}, and \ion{O}{5} features.
+We present 22 spectra that were taken between $t=-14$d and $t=62$d in figures~\ref{fig:spec_sequence_1}, \ref{fig:spec_sequence_2}, and \ref{fig:nir_series}.
+The earliest spectrum ($-12.86$d) is publicly available and was presented by \cite{2022oqm_original_classification} to obtain the earliest classification of SN~2022oqm.
+This spectrum is dominated by a blue continuum with a \CIV{} emission feature at $5805~\mathrm{\AA}$ and \ion{N}{3} at $4638~\mathrm{\AA}$. \cite{irani2022} present multiple spectra with a higher signal-to-noise ratio at this phase, identifying the same emission features in addition to strong \ion{O}{3}, \ion{O}{4}, and \ion{O}{5} features.
 The presence of such high ionization levels suggests the presence of an intense UV radiation field \citep{leloudas2019, Quimby2007}.
 Indeed fitting a blackbody curve to the earliest spectrum suggests a temperature in excess of $3\times10^4$ K, in agreement with our photometrically inferred earliest temperature (see Figure~\ref{fig:extrabol_output}).
-The very high temperature points to the presence of shock cooling during this phase caused by the SN blastwave interacting with the surrounding circumstellar material (CSM).
+The observed narrow highly ionized species during the earliest phase of SN~2022oqm points to the presence of circumstellar material (CSM) in the system, where non-thermal photons are being created by the interaction between the SN ejecta and CSM.
+After shock breakout, the excited CSM cools through shock cooling, powering the earliest phase of the light curve.
 The earliest spectrum suggests that the CSM lacks H and He, although C and O are observed.

 We observe the \ion{Ca}{2} H\&K complex at $3933~\mathrm{\AA}$, the \ion{Mg}{2} $\lambda 4481$ feature, a weak \ion{S}{2} $\lambda 6355$ absorption line, a weak \ion{C}{2} $\lambda 6580$ absorption line, and an \ion{O}{1} $\lambda 7775$ feature before peak 3.
 The NIR spectrum taken on $t=-6$d (Fig~\ref{fig:nir_series}) shows no clear evidence of helium, unlike many \carts{} (see section \ref{sec:ca_rich_comparisons} for a detailed comparison between SN~2022oqm and CaRT spectroscopic signatures).